filswan/python-mcs-sdk/README.md

 ## Documentation

-For more examples please see the [SDK documentation](https://docs.filswan.com/multi-chain-storage/developer-quickstart/sdk) or \
+For more examples please see the [SDK documentation](https://docs.filswan.com/multi-chain-storage/developer-quickstart/sdk)

 # Contributing